-- The SLP Program maintains a no tolerance policy regarding substance abuse. - Failure to undergo the drug screening will result in non-acceptance into the program or dismissal from the program. - If the drug screen comes back adulterated, the student will be asked to leave the program.
+- Failure to undergo the drug screening will result in non-acceptance into the program or dismissal from the program. - If the drug screen comes back adulterated, the student will be asked to leave the program.

 General Clinic Operations and Procedures